emmanuel0481/bar-graph/README.md

 # bar-graph
-Java swing application with one frame containing number fields, and another frame containing their bar graph representation.
+Java swing application for bar graphs.
+One frame containing number fields, and another frame containing their bar graph representation.
 The Observer pattern is being implemented here.

 - Entering a number on the number fields updates the graph